grezniczek/redcap_survey_auth/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.TBD.svg)](https://doi.org/10.5281/zenodo.TBD)

 Survey Auth is a REDCap External Module that adds session-bound authentication to protected surveys and public dashboards and reports.
-It supports configurable Custom, REDCap Table, and LDAP authentication; scoped, expiring authorization; optional authentication-metadata writes; and project-specific participant-facing login translations when Multi-Language Management is active.
+It supports Custom credentials, REDCap Table authentication, REDCap-configured LDAP, and superuser-configured Other LDAP; scoped, expiring authorization; optional authentication-metadata writes; and optional Multi-Language Management (MLM) survey-login translations.

 ## Purpose / Use Case

-In some cases it may be useful to present users with a data entry form or data (public dashboards, public reports), but not confront them with the REDCap user interface, yet still be able to tell who the person entering or viewing the data was.
-This way, they do not need to be members of the project or even have a REDCap account.
+In some cases it is useful to present a data-entry form, public dashboard, or public report without exposing the REDCap user interface, while still identifying the person entering or viewing data.
+Those users do not need project membership or a REDCap account.

 Possible use cases may be incident reports, internal orders/reports or requests for goods or services, etc.